fmr-sesc/FMRCompanion_C/BLANK_README.md

 ### Setting up the RasPi

+#### Flashing RASPBERRY PI OS
 Download and install RasPi imager and setup according to this [guide](https://www.raspberrypi.com/documentation/computers/getting-started.html).
+Connect SD card to PC and select the model according to your RasPi version (only tested with RasPi 5 although others should work as well) and RASPBERRY PI OS (64-BIT) as the opperating system.
 During setup ensure that both host name and user name highlighted in the image below are set to FMRCompanion, otherwise paths defind in the code wont initialise correctly.
 Setup Wifi according to your WiFi credentials (eduroam does not work).

 <br />
 <div align="center">